GENERAL ASSEMBLY OF NORTH CAROLINA

 The disability must be permanent, and an individual loses eligibility to participate in the Disabled Sportsman Program when the specified disability ceases to exist.

-(c) A person who qualifies
+(c) A person who

-Disabled Sportsman Program by completing an application supplied by the
+the Disabled Sportsman Program by completing an application supplied by the

 Wildlife Resources Commission and by supplying the medical evidence necessary